jongwooksi/jongwooksi/README.md

 </br>
 :book: Publication

+- **J. Si** and S. Kim, "A Study on the Design and Usability of Panorama-Based Virtual Interview Spaces Using Skybox AI", Journal of Korean Institute of Information Technology(JKIIT), Accepted

 - D. Kim, **J. Si**, and S. Kim, "Multi-Angle Surface Defect Multi-Class Classification of Solar Panels Based on EfficientNet-VGG Fusion Model", Journal of Korean Institute of Information Technology(JKIIT), Accepted

 - **J. Si** and S. Kim, "HMD<sup>2</sup>: Texture Surface Defect Recognition with Histogram Matching and Two Stage Denoising Using a Diffusion Model", IEEE Access, Vol. 13, pp.46838-46855, Mar.
 2025.
 (SCIE, IF(2023): 3.4)